Sean-93/random-password-generator/README.md

 * Does the user want to include numbers?

 ### Once user selects parameters, the selected parameters are included in the generated password.
+#### Here is the link to view the page: https://sean-93.github.io/random-password-generator/